 With a Middle-Eastern twist, these Dukkah-crusted lamb chops served on a bed of cauliflower and potato purée make a flavourful and elegant meal that is perfect for this time of year.
 You’ll be pleased to know that this wonderful meal is so quick and easy that it can be made on a weeknight!

 This is such a simple dish made with ingredients that really shine.
 If you’re not familiar with dukkah, it is an Egyptian blend of spices, herbs, nuts and seeds that is traditionally served with bread and olive oil.
 I used a batch of pre-made pistachio dukkah, but you can easily make your own.
-Here’s a link for a dukkah recipe from the Kitchn.
+Here’s a link to a dukkah recipe from the Kitchn.
 You’ll find that dukkah is rather versatile and it’s crunchy and aromatic properties are a perfect complement to the tender and moist lamb meat.

 I served these lamb chops with some delicious cauliflower and potato purée.
 The purée is just as easy to make as the dukkah-crusted lamb chops, you just need to steam the cauliflower along with the diced potatoes, then when the veggies are soft you can either mash them by hand or process them in the food processor.
 The lamb chops are marinated briefly with a marinade of olive oil, garlic, salt and smoked pepper (if you don’t have any smoked pepper you can use regular pepper).
 They’re pan-seared and are done in no time at all, so you’ll want to have the cauliflower and potatoes ready before cooking the lamb.